 A variation on this that has also worked well, is when we have been invited to participate in larger educational events hosted by area clusters of congregations, like Chicago Area UUs, and the Southeast Wisconsin UU Congregations.
 We are glad to help brainstorm in the planning for such events and provide pieces of the programming.

-And remember, while often congregations sometimes find hard to gather people in the midst of our sometimes very cold winters and very hot summers, we are here all year.
+And remember, while often congregations sometimes find it hard to gather people in the midst of our sometimes very cold winters and very hot summers, we are here all year.